auth0/auth0.js/README.md

 npm install auth0-js
 ```

-After installing the `auth0-js` module using [npm](https://npmjs.org), you'll need bundle it up along with all of its dependencies, or import it using:
+After installing the `auth0-js` module using [npm](https://npmjs.org), you'll need to bundle it up along with all of its dependencies, or import it using:

 ```
 import auth0 from 'auth0-js';